 Look out for 'No Flying' signs in our parks and Nature Reserves.
-The flying of drones is allowed in most parks except for those areas which are designated as 'No Flying' zones by signs, e.g in the Singapore Botanic Gardens and the Nature Reserves.
+The flying of drones is not allowed in the areas listed here.
 For the safety of others and to protect our biodiversity, please fly your drones in a safe and responsible manner (see CAAS' website for more information).

 Do not smoke.
 Smoking is prohibited at covered spaces, shelters, toilets, playgrounds, fitness corners, carparks, as well as in areas where no-smoking signs have been installed, including the smoke-free parks and Nature Reserves.
 Let's keep our Nature Reserves, parks and gardens smoke-free for everyone to enjoy.
 (See NEA’s website for more information).

 Help Conserve our Environment